damianj/ACE-RESTful/README.md

   - Build the project in Visual Studio and run the application
   - The application gui will pop-up and once you click 'START' it will start listening on `localhost:9001`
   - See the usage documentation for available API endpoints and how to use them
-  - Aside from being well-commented there is an HTML documentation for the code (more technical than the usage documentation) accessible by navigating to the `Help` folder of this repo and opening `index.html` in your browser of choice.
+  - Aside from being well-commented the code has HTML documentation available (more technical than the usage documentation), it is accessible by navigating to the `Help` folder of this repo and opening `index.html` in your browser of choice.

 ### Testing